jpaulm/fbp-etl/README.md

 The various phases will be designated `Stepxx`, but the numbers will not necessarily be consecutive.

-#### Running Step300
+#### Final form (so far): Step30

+Unless you want to see in detail how this app evolved, you could probably skip to the last step - Step30.

-The JavaFBP network `Step300` (held in `Step30`) actually reads a table, makes a simple monetary calculation on each row, and stores the result back in the table.  `Step300` comprises 3 subnets: Extract, Transform, and Load, each of which contains all required parametric information, e.g. table names.
+This JavaFBP network, `Step300` (held in `Step30`), actually reads a table, makes a simple monetary calculation on each row (see `jbdtypes`), and stores the result back in the table.

+`Step300` comprises 3 subnets: Extract, Transform, and Load, each of which contains all required parametric information, e.g. table names.
 The table password is held in a separate file.

-If necessary, go into `services.msc`, and restart MySQL.

-We will assume that the required Maven 'artifacts' are all in the user's `.m2` folder.
+We will assume that the required Maven artifacts are all in the user's `.m2` folder.

 To run Step300.java from the command line, first run